karl-hajjar/llm-ops-stack/README.md

 This will take a while to copy all the necessary files and install all the necessary packages inside the docker container.
 After the image is built and running, wait a little more for the API to load the LLM into memory (this can take some time as well) and then finally go to the URL: [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to see the Language model API up and running.
+The host or port might be different depending on your setup but modifying them accordingly should provide the correct results.

 To send requests to the API you can either directly modify the link to the URL as such:
 [http://127.0.0.1:5000/chat/What%20is%20the%20capital%20of%20England%3F](http://127.0.0.1:5000/chat/What%20is%20the%20capital%20of%20England%3F)
 or
 [http://127.0.0.1:5000/embedding/What%20is%20the%20capital%20of%20England%3F](http://127.0.0.1:5000/embedding/What%20is%20the%20capital%20of%20England%3F).
-Otherwise you can use the script `send_example_requests.sh` to see the response to different requests.
+Otherwise you can use the script `send_example_requests.sh` located inside the code's root directory `llm-ops-stack` to see the response to different requests.